Web Scraping in Rust with Reqwest and Scraper

 You’re going to set up a fully functioning web scraper in Rust.
 Your target for scraping will be IMDb , a database of movies, TV series, and other media.

-In the end, you’ll have a Rust program that can scrape the top one hundred movies by user rating at any given moment.
+In the end, you’ll have a Rust program that can scrape the top ten movies by user rating at any given moment.

 This tutorial assumes you already have Rust and Cargo (Rust’s package manager) installed.
 If you don’t, follow the official documentation to install them.